The premise is simple – eat healthier, feel fitter, look younger.

-In general, include lots of different colours of fruit and vegetables
+- In general, include lots of different colours of fruit and vegetables

 - Combine these superfoods as much as possible.
 The nutrients often work together, boosting each other's power.

-- Try to reduce foods that cause aging, like sugar and grains which increase inflammation.
+- Try to reduce foods that contribute to aging, like sugar and grains which increase inflammation.
 By a process called glycation sugar accelerates premature skin aging, resulting in reduced skin elasticity, wrinkles and skin sagging.

 Here’s our list of the 27 top anti aging superfoods and drinks for healthy, young looking skin and a healthy body:

 How it improves your skin: Almond milk is an excellent source of vitamin E, a powerful anti-oxidant that protects your skin from free radicals, thus preventing long term damage such as wrinkles.